 Steps involved in setting up an Estate Plan.

 In order to prepare an estate plan, we advise that our clients to take the following steps:

 Call or email Spiller Law and request an Estate Plan Questionnaire.
 The questionnaire includes questions about the nature and scope of your estate, your intended beneficiaries, your choice of a trustee for your trust and executor for your will, and your selection of agents to act under your powers of attorney.

 Complete the questionnaire and return it to Spiller Law via email or first-class mail.
 Once we receive the questionnaire, we will prepare drafts of your estate plan documents based on your answers and send the finished drafts to you for your review.

 Schedule a conference call with Spiller Law to review Estate Plan document drafts together.
 Once you’ve had time to review the drafts on your own, we will arrange a Zoom video conference call to review your plan with you.
 It generally takes an hour.
 The purpose of this video conference call is to explain the provisions of the documents and to correct or revise the documents if needed.

 Prepare the final signature drafts of the Estate Plan documents.
 After our conference call, we will prepare final signature-ready versions of the Estate Plan and forward them to you for signature.

-Turnaround time: Depending on the complexity of the estate, and whether tax considerations are involved, the estate plan process may take as little as a couple of days to a couple weeks.
+Depending on the complexity of the estate, and whether tax considerations are involved, the estate plan process may take as little as a couple of days to a couple of weeks.